decretist/Dissertation/Chapter4/merged.md

 the MGH e-text remains a useful tool for the study of Gratian's *Decretum*.[@winroth_uncovering_1997]

----

-The OCP format is very difficult to parse because it is not tree-structured---it has start tags for elements such as canons and *dicta*, cases and distinctions, but not end tags.[@hockey_history_2004]
+The deformance algorithm used to generate the paratexts described in the previous section on the definition of the first- and second-recension *dicta* was implemented in the form of a 201-line Python program.
+The program reads the MGH e-text of the Friedberg edition, and parses it to extract the *dicta*.
+The Oxford Concordance Program (OCP) format in which the e-text is encoded is extremely difficult to parse because it is not tree-structured---it has start tags for textual elements such as canons and *dicta*, cases and distinctions, but not (unlike XML) end tags.[@hockey_history_2004] The extraction engine captures every element of text between a *dictum* start tag (`<T A>` or `<T P>`) and the start tag for the next element that can possibly follow a *dictum*:

 ```python
 import re